Get notified of page updates

 Breast cancer

-• More research is needed to understand the risk for a new breast cancer diagnosis in women with mutations who have had breast cancer and have not had double mastectomies.
-Some data suggests that the risk for a new breast cancer diagnosis within 10 years is very low (less than 2%) - similar to women without a mutation.
+Some research suggests that the risk for a new breast cancer diagnosis within 10 years is less than 2% - similar to women with no mutation.

 Other cancer risks for people with a mutation

 There is not yet enough research to conclude that a mutation is associated with an increased risk of other cancers.
-However, there is a approved for treating prostate cancer in people with a mutation found in their tumor.
-Research on the risk for cancer in people with mutations is ongoing.
+However, for people with prostate cancer, there are targeted therapies approved for treating people with mutations in .
+Research on a connection between other types of cancers and mutations is ongoing.